apache/jackrabbit-oak/oak-doc/src/site/markdown/segmentmk.md

 Value records are byte arrays used for storing all names and values of the content tree.
-Since item names can be thought of as name values and since all JCR and Oak values can be expressed in binary form, it is easiest to simply use that form for storing all values.
+Since item names can be thought of as name values and since all JCR and Oak values can be expressed in binary form (strings encoded in UTF-8), it is easiest to simply use that form for storing all values.
 The size overhead of such a form for small value types like booleans or dates is amortized by the facts that those types are used only for a minority of values in typical content trees and that repeating copies of a value can be stored just once.

-Small values, up to N kB (exact size TBD, N ~ 32), are stored inline in the record, prefixed by a byte or two to indicate the length of the value.
-Larger values are split into a list of fixed-size blocks and a possibly smaller tail block, and the value is stored as a list of block references.
+There are four types of value records: small, medium, long and external.
+The small- and medium-sized values are stored in inline form, prepended by one or two bytes that indicate the length of the value.
+Long values of up to two exabytes (2^61) are stored as a list of block records.
+Finally an external value record contains the length of the value and a string reference (up to 4kB in length) to some external storage location.

+The type of a value record is encoded in the high-order bits of the first byte of the record.
+These bit patterns are:

+  * `0xxxxxxx`: small value, length (0 - 127 bytes) encoded in 7 bits
+  * `10xxxxxx`: medium value length (128 - 16511 bytes) encoded in 6 + 8 bits
+  * `110xxxxx`: long value, length (up to 2^61 bytes) encoded in 5 + 7*8 bits
+  * `1110xxxx`: external value, reference string length encoded in 4 + 8 bits

 Template records
 ----------------